 Shifting our attitude from seeing such places as places of restitution for what these animals lost to an attitude of humility and genuine empathy while respecting them for what they are ecologically, would do us, our children and wildlife a great favor.
 Understanding that those institutions are places of moral repair at best and certainly not life substitutes would be a step in the right direction.

-It is together the solid research publications and those popular publication written by experts -such as those authors- who will at the end make a difference.
-It is worth persisting, communicating relentlessly on the topic, so that we learn and spread knowledge, humility and empathy around us.
+It is together with the solid research publications and those popular publications written by experts -such as those authors- who will at the end make a difference.
+It is worth persisting, communicating relentlessly on the topi so that we learn and spread knowledge, humility and empathy around us.
 That’s how changes happen…

 More on the topic (including the references for this op-ed)?
 Check our Zoo Evaluation Essentials‘ Annotated Resources & Extended Bibliography, as well as a Q&A with both authors of the showcased book…